chetachiezikeuzor/Tobi-Ecommerce-App/README.md

 ## Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.
+See [testing](#tests) for notes on how to test the project after installation.

 ### Prerequisites